 The Rob Roy Way is a long route that takes you across most of the border between Central Scotland and the start of the highlands that signifies the routes once used by the infamous outlaw, Rob Roy.

-Taking you past glens, rivers, mountains, lowlands, and more, the Rob Roy Way is an excellent way to experience the pinnacle of Scottish scenery.
+Taking you past glens, rivers, mountains, lowlands, and more, the Rob Roy Way is an excellent way to experience the pinnacle of Scottish scenery and is one of the most unique Loch Lomond attractions you can enjoy.

 The Cobbler

 The Cobbler, sometimes known as Ben Arthur, is one of the hills within Loch Lomond and Trossachs National Park.
-The views of the surrounding area are pristine from atop this hill.
+The views of the surrounding area are pristine from atop this hill, making a favourite for many visitors to the area.

-Climbing the Cobbler needs a full day since its starting point isn’t easily accessible, but once you’re atop its rounded summit, walking to the summit makes it worth it.
+Climbing the Cobbler needs a full day since its starting point isn’t easily accessible, but once you’re atop its rounded summit, you’ll realise that it was all worth it.

 Falls of Falloch